drivendataorg/cloudpathlib/CONTRIBUTING.md

 ### Exceptions

 Different backends may raise different exception classses when something goes wrong.
 To make it easy for users to catch exceptions that are agnostic of the backend, we generally will catch and raise a specific exception from [`exceptions.py`](cloudpathlib/exceptions.py) for any exception that we understand.
-You can add exceptions to this file if you find you need a new one for a new features.
+You can add new exceptions to this file if any are needed for new features.

 ### Adding a new provider

-Adding a new provder is relatively straightforward.
-If you are extending `cloudpathlib`, but don't intend to make your provider part of the core library, you implement the following pieces:
+Adding a new provider is relatively straightforward.
+If you are extending `cloudpathlib`, but don't intend to make your provider part of the core library, implement the following pieces.

 #### A `*Client` class that inherits from `Client`